 I am proud to say that I am a naturist, and that I have been so since I was twelve years old.
 But what does it mean to be a naturist?
 Or a nudist?
 Is it all about sex?
 Gawking at privates?
 Shocking strangers with your dangly bits?
 Quite the opposite, actually.
 Most naturists I know are shy, and about as prudish as the Amish.
 If I had to sum up our beliefs in five simple words, those words would be: the human body is innocent.
 That’s it.
 We believe that men and women have the capacity to respect one another, with or without clothing, without succumbing to animal instinct.
-We see human beings as human beings.
+There is no shame in being nude, being seen nude, or in living your life sans clothing.
+Nudists see human beings as human beings.
 Our bodies are not things to be lusted after, but vessels for the person within.
 But this philosophy is nothing new.
 We are all born free of shame.
 In Ancient Greece, Rome, Celtic Europe, and in most native cultures around the globe, nakedness was the norm.

 |My descendants, the Spartans, exercising in the nude|